p0p4k/vits2_pytorch/README.md

-[this is a work in progress, feel free to contribute!]
+[this is a work in progress, feel free to contribute!
+Model will be ready if this line is removed]

-Unofficial implementation of the [VITS2 paper](https://arxiv.org/abs/2307.16430), sequel to [VITS paper](https://arxiv.org/abs/2106.06103). (thanks to the authors for their work!)

 # VITS2: Improving Quality and Efficiency of Single-Stage Text-to-Speech with Adversarial Learning and Architecture Design
 ### Jungil Kong, Jihoon Park, Beomjeong Kim, Jeongmin Kim, Dohee Kong, Sangjin Kim
+Unofficial implementation of the [VITS2 paper](https://arxiv.org/abs/2307.16430), sequel to [VITS paper](https://arxiv.org/abs/2106.06103). (thanks to the authors for their work!)

 ![Alt text](image.png)